Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Initial Recovery: Expect some swelling and discomfort in the first few days.
 Your dentist may recommend ice packs to reduce swelling and prescribe pain relief medication.

 • Eating and Drinking: Stick to soft foods and avoid hot, spicy, or crunchy foods for the first few days.
-Drink plenty of fluids, but avoid using straws as it can dislodge blood clots.
+Drink plenty of fluids, but avoid using straws as they can dislodge blood clots.

 • Healing Time: The majority of the swelling will subside within a few days, but full recovery can take up to two weeks.